 As a British traveler, you’ve always looked forward to that summer vacation.
 It’s the one chance you have to get away from that sober, chilly weather.
-However, summer holidays for the average UK citizen may never be the same again, thanks to Brexit.
+However, summer holidays for the average UK citizen may never be the same gain, thanks to Brexit.

 Ever since the PM triggered Article 50, the rules and regulations concerning international travel for UK residents have been undergoing drastic changes.
 As the UK enters a new phase, travelers can expect to see plenty of changes with regard to their passports, ticket prices, and borderless travel.
 Here are a few key changes that travelers will soon have to deal with.